The complete guide to the home EV charger installation grant

 Of course, there’s one surefire way to dodge all of this and avoid the risk of so-called charge rage (yep, apparently it’s a thing): set yourself up for home EV charging.

 Home charging is low cost, convenient, and great for the environment.
 It means you can charge whenever you want to, and take advantage of lower cost and greener off-peak tariffs.
-Unless you’re going on a long trip, you won’t even need to think about public chargepoints.
+Unless you’re going on a long trip, you won’t even need to think about pulling into a public charging station.

 No need to factor in that dash to the chargepoint before a journey.
 And no need to hang about in the supermarket car park while you charge up.
 Just a fully topped-up battery, ready for whenever you need it.